Terminology #

 1. Core Concepts #

-- Concept Explanation: Calculates
+- Explanation: Calculates

 a % b, determining how many multiples ofbfit insideaand returning the remaining part. - Key Syntax:

-% - Official Note:
+% - Note:

-2. Example Analysis #
+2. Example #

-9 % 4 // equals 1
+9 % 4 // Equals 1

--9 % 4 // equals -1Logic Explanation:
+-9 % 4 // Equals -1Logic Breakdown:

 9 = (4 x 2) + 1, so the remainder is 1.